-David Stewart Cross (1928-1989) was educated at Trinity College.
-Dublin, and was ordained in 1955.
-His first post was as a curate at Hexham Abbey.
+David Stewart Cross (1928-1989) was educated at Trinity College, Dublin, and was ordained in 1955.
+His first post was as a curate at which filled the nave, had to attend all three rehearsals before the recording.

+Hexham Abbey.
 Stewart Cross became Precentor of St Albans Cathedral and then for several vears he was a producer for religious programmes at BBC Manchester.
-In fact he produced the second TV Songs of Praise which came from Blackburn Cathedral which conducted.
+In fact he produced the second TV Songs of Praise which came from Blackburn Cathedral which .IR conducted.

-Stewart Cross said. afterwards, that it was the best that BBC Manchester had done so far - not least because we insisted that all the 250 singers. from diocesan church choirs
+Stewart Cross said, afterwards, that it was the best that BBC Manchester had done so far - not least because we insisted that all the 250 singers, from diocesan church choirs which filled the nave, had